zuavra/nginx-ip-whitelister/README.md

 If you're running the app standalone or in a non-networked container please replace `nginx-iw` with the appropriate hostname or IP address.

-### 7.2.
+### 6.2.
 Validator URLs

 Use `/verify` from the proxy host config to call the conditional validator.
 You can also use `/approve` to always pass the check, and `/reject` to always fail the check (for integration tests).

-Use `/status` directly to see a dump of the current whitelist, with links to `/delete?IP` that allow you to kick out individual addresses.
+Use `/status` directly to see a dump of the current whitelist state.
+It provides links to `/delete` that allow you to kick out individual addresses.

-⚠️ None of these endpoints are secured so do not expose them on the Internet.
-Ideally they should only be exposed on the internal Docker network between the Nginx Proxy Manager container and the validator container; or, if using NPM and the validator as standalone apps, on the localhost interface.
+⚠️ None of these endpoints are secured so do not expose them on the Internet without adding a proper authentication layer.
+Ideally they should only be exposed on the internal Docker network between the Nginx Proxy Manager container and the validator container; or, if using Proxy Manager and the validator as standalone apps, on the localhost interface.

-If you'd like to access `/status` and `/delete` from elsewhere, map the validator host as a proxy host.
+If running inside a Docker container and you'd like to access `/status` and `/delete` from outside you can either map the port to the host or map the validator itself to a reverse proxy host.

+If you make it accessible from the Internet you will still need to add some form of authentication (basic authentication, IAM provider, VPN, SSH etc.) You *can* use the validator to whitelist access to its own `/status` and `/delete` but be warned it will suffer from all the shortcomings described in the security section.

+## 7. Configuring the validator

+### 7.1.
+Environment variables

+The following variables can be added to the app environment.
+You can defined them in an `.env` file placed near `index.js` if you're running a standalone app, or provide them in the compose configuration, or as docker command line parameters etc.

+* `PORT`: defines the port that the validator listens on. *Defaults to `3000`.*
+* `HOST`: defines the interface that the validator listens on. *Defaults to `0.0.0.0`.*
+* `DEBUG`: if set to `yes` it will log every request to the standard output.
+By default it will only log the startup messages.

-### 7.3.
+### 7.2.
 Timeout headers

 The following headers can optionally be passed to the validator from Nginx to adjust the timeout policy for the whitelist.

 The header names are case insensitive.
 You can only use these headers once each – additional uses will be ignored.

-> The timeout policy is always enforced, whether you use these headers or not.
-Using them allows you to adjust the timeouts – see the defaults below.
+The timeouts are **always** enforced, whether you use these headers or not.
+Using the headers merely allows you to adjust the intervals.

 * `x-nipw-fixed-timeout`: A strictly positive integer, followed by the suffix `d`, `h`, `m` or `s` to indicate an amount of days, hours, minutes or seconds, respectively.
 The fixed timeout is compared against the moment when an IP was first added to the whitelist and it does not change.
 In other words, if you set a fixed timeout of `6h`, the IP will be de-listed 6 hours later, period.
-If you don't provide this header, *the fixed timeout defaults to 2 hours*.
+If you don't provide this header *the fixed timeout defaults to 2 hours*.
 * `x-nipw-sliding-timeout`: Same format as the fixed timeout.
 The sliding timeout is compared against the most recent access from that IP, and if successful the last access is reset to now.
 In other words, if you set a sliding timeout of '30m', the IP will not be de-listed unless there's no access for 30 straight minutes.
-If you don't provide this header, *the sliding timeout defaults to 5 minutes*.
+If you don't provide this header *the sliding timeout defaults to 5 minutes*.

 > Both timeout policies are enforced in parallel – each IP has a fixed time window from when it started *as well as* a condition to not be inactive for too long.

-### 7.4.
+### 7.3.
 Condition headers

 The following headers can optionally be passed to the validator from Nginx to impose additional condition upon the requests.

 The header names are case insensitive.
 Most of these headers can be used multiple times (exceptions are noted below).

-> Please don't use commas or semicolons inside header values, they sometimes cause header libraries to split the value into separate ones.
+> Please don't use commas or semicolons inside header values, they can sometimes cause header libraries to split the value into separate ones.

-* `x-nipw-key`: Define additional authentication keys that will only apply to this proxy host.
+* `x-nipw-key`: Define an authentication key.
 * `x-nipw-key-isolation`: Value can be *"enabled" (default)* or "disabled" (case-insensitive).
-This header is only processed once.
-When key isolation is enabled it prevents keys from being used by multiple IPs at the same time; once an IP has been whitelisted the key it used can't be used again until the IP expires.
+This header is only processed once (duplicates are ignored).
+When key isolation is enabled it prevents keys from being used by multiple IPs at the same time; once an IP has been whitelisted the key it used can't be used again until the IP exits the whitelist.
 * `x-nipw-netmask-allow`: Define one or more IP network masks to allow.
 An IP that doesn't match any of these masks will be rejected.
 * `x-nipw-netmask-deny`: Define one or more IP network masks to deny.
 An IP that matches any of these masks will be rejected.
 These headers will be ignored if any `-netmask-allow` headers are defined.
 * `x-nipw-geoip-allow`: Define one or more two-letter ISO-3166-1 country codes to allow.
 An IP that doesn't match any of these countries will be rejected.
 Private IPs always pass this check.